flightsadmin/livewire-crud/README.md

     * Compile css/js based on `bootstrap and fontawesome/free`.
     * Run `npm install && run dev`
     * Flush *node_modules* files from you folder.

+If you choose to scaffold authentication this command will run `php artisan ui:auth` to generate Auth scaffolds using `laravel/ui` package.
+You can skip this step if your app has authentication already.

 Then generate Crud by: